 Field research is broadly defined as scientific research that is conducted off campus.
 Field research can present a challenge keeping individuals safe in their surroundings.
 The intent of the field research safety guide [pdf] is to establish the minimal roles and responsibilities for all field research personnel and to provide general guidance and resources on field research safety.
-Other USC policies or procedures may apply.
+Other university policies or procedures may apply.
+Researchers leading field research are encouraged to develop a field research safety guide.
+One excellent resource for preparing this guidance is a publication in the journal Methods in Ecology and Evolution.
+The paper is titled A guide for developing a field research safety manual that explicitly considers risks for marginalized identities in the sciences.

 Principal Investigator (PI)/Academic Supervisor